-Expectation Progress as at 30 June 2024 Develop a risk-based and proportionate regulatory approach that prevents or minimises the risk of harm to people with disability.
-The Scheme regulatory approach is published on the Scheme website.
-The Scheme now accepts NDIS worker clearance in registration.
-This required legislative changes and implementation work with Service Victoria and Department of Government Services' Worker Screening Unit, which was funded through Regulatory Reform Incentive Fund (Department of Treasury and Finance).
-The Scheme has improved risk indicators and identification of operational risks to support the Commission's risk mitigation.
-The Commission has reviewed its future policy pathway position on the continuing voluntary nature of registration under the Disability Service Safeguards Act 2018 and is exploring mandatory registration requirements for specific cohorts.
-Apply appropriate regulatory tools, ranging from education and guidance through to compliance and enforcement, to support a safer, stronger disability sector.
-The Scheme regulatory approach sets out a compliance and enforcement framework and regulatory tools including education, counselling, undertakings, reprimands and prohibition orders, which are available to disability workers, service users and external stakeholders.
-The Scheme assesses NDIS-excluded workers in applying for NDIS risk-assessed roles in Victoria and will consider what, if any, action the Commission should be take on those disability worker(s).
-The Scheme undertook a system review to evaluate the case management technology capabilities and supporting supplier relationships currently in place to ensure contemporary and fit-for-need technology solutions are available to support the ongoing operational and regulatory needs of the Commission.
-The Scheme developed a worker training and development catalogue to provide disability support workers with easily accessible information about training and development resources that will help registered disability support workers to fulfill continuing professional development and improve the quality and safety of the support they provide.
-The Scheme completed an unregistered disability worker complaints, investigations and compliance manual upgrade.
+Expectation Progress as at 30 June 2024 Develop a risk-based and proportionate regulatory approach that prevents or minimises the risk of harm to people with disability. ✓ The Scheme regulatory approach is published on the Scheme website. ✓ The Scheme now accepts NDIS worker clearance in registration.
+This required legislative changes and implementation work with Service Victoria and Department of Government Services' Worker Screening Unit, which was funded through Regulatory Reform Incentive Fund (Department of Treasury and Finance). ✓ The Scheme has improved risk indicators and identification of operational risks to support the Commission's risk mitigation. ✓ The Commission has reviewed its future policy pathway position on the continuing voluntary nature of registration under the Disability Service Safeguards Act 2018 and is exploring mandatory registration requirements for specific cohorts.
+Apply appropriate regulatory tools, ranging from education and guidance through to compliance and enforcement, to support a safer, stronger disability sector. ✓ The Scheme regulatory approach sets out a compliance and enforcement framework and regulatory tools including education, counselling, undertakings, reprimands and prohibition orders, which are available to disability workers, service users and external stakeholders. ✓ The Scheme assesses NDIS-excluded workers in applying for NDIS risk-assessed roles in Victoria and will consider what, if any, action the Commission should be take on those disability worker(s). ✓ The Scheme undertook a system review to evaluate the case management technology capabilities and supporting supplier relationships currently in place to ensure contemporary and fit-for-need technology solutions are available to support the ongoing operational and regulatory needs of the Commission. ✓ The Scheme developed a worker training and development catalogue to provide disability support workers with easily accessible information about training and development resources that will help registered disability support workers to fulfill continuing professional development and improve the quality and safety of the support they provide. ✓ The Commission reviewed registration standards to professionalise and upskill the disability workforce. ✓ The Scheme completed an unregistered disability worker complaints, investigations and compliance manual upgrade.
 Timeliness - collection of data to establish baseline timeliness measures for key functions and processes such as complaints and notifications.
 Renewal registration improvement through continuing professional development.

-Expectation Progress as at Risk-based regulation - development of an overarching regulatory approach that incorporates data-driven, risk-based and proportionate regulatory practices. ✓ Assessment✓ The Scheme✓ The Scheme Compliance-related assistance - ensuring timely and effective information is provided to disability service providers and disability workers / registered disability workers to assist them to comply with obligations such as the Code of Conduct and requirements to notify misconduct. ✓ The annual s✓ Community of
+Expectation Progress as at 30 June 2024 Risk-based regulation - development of an overarching regulatory approach that incorporates data-driven, risk-based and proportionate regulatory practices. ✔ Assessment has been streamlined. ✔ The Scheme has improved registration data reporting. ✔ The Scheme has improved the user experience.
+Compliance-related assistance - ensuring timely and effective information is provided to disability service providers and disability workers / registered disability workers to assist them to comply with obligations such as the Code of Conduct and requirements to notify misconduct. ✓ The annual sector survey for 2023-24 completed. ✓ Community education activities undertaken.